amyscotteng/HTMLemails/README.md

 ## Status
 Project is:
-In Progress.
+_in progress_
-I'll be adding more layouts in the coming weeks (ie three column, four column, layouts with videos, etc).
+<p>I'll be adding more layouts in the coming weeks (ie three column, four column, layouts with videos, etc).
 Please feel free to fork and make them your own.
 I'll be adding a boilerplate to get you started soon!
 Best of luck with Outlook.
-May the odds be ever in your favor.
+May the odds be ever in your favor.</p>

 ## Contact
 Created by Amy Scott (amyscotteng@gmail.com)